Ex-S&P exec sues U.S. SEC ahead of administrative charges

 In the lawsuit, Duka challenged the constitutionality of legal provisions that create and provide position and tenure protections for the administrative law judges.

-Guy Petrillo, a lawyer for Duka at Petrillo Klein & Boxer, in a statement said that Duka did not act wrongfully and performed her duties in good faith.

-“Anyone who would claim otherwise should be required to prove their claim in court and in public, as our Constitution requires,” Petrillo added.

-The case is separate from lawsuits by the U.S. Justice Department and state attorneys general that accuse S&P of inflating credit ratings on toxic assets before the 2008 financial crisis.
+Her case is separate from lawsuits by the U.S. Justice Department and state attorneys general accusing S&P of inflating credit ratings on toxic assets before the 2008 financial crisis.

 S&P is expected to pay just over $1 billion to settle those lawsuits, a person familiar with the matter said this week.